ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips-datamart_en.md

 * __MM__ : Month of the forecast start [01, 02, 03, ..., 12]
 * __YYYY__ : Year of the forecast start [Ex: 2012, 2013, ...]

-A 1-month history is kept in these directories (except for hindcast).

 ## Technical specification of the grid